Pacific Spaceport Complex – Alaska: History

+Patch of the U.S. Coast Guard LORAN Station Kodak (1976-2011), which the KLC was built around.

+The site that would become the KLC was originally a U.S. Coast Guard LORAN station, originally "LORAN Station Narrow Cape" from 1976 to 1990, then "LORAN Station Kodak" from 1990 until its eventual decommissioning on May 25, 2010, with its structure left to fall into disrepair.

-Following the incorporation of the Alaska Aerospace Development Corporation in 1991 by the Alaska state legislature, plans were begun for the spaceport, known during development as the Alaska Orbital Launch Complex.
+Following the incorporation of the Alaska Aerospace Development Corporation in 1991 by the Alaska State Legislature, plans were begun for the spaceport, known during development as the Alaska Orbital Launch Complex.
 Construction on the site began in January 1998, and the first launch took place in August 1998 from temporary accommodations at the site.

 After a launch failure in August 2014 damaged the launch tower, payload processing facility and integrated processing facility, Alaska Aerospace made plans to repair and upgrade the facilities to support larger rockets, but Governor Bill Walker stopped work in December 2014 as part of an order to address a state budget shortfall.
 Repairs to the facility were funded by state insurance at a cost of US$26–29 million.
 During efforts to repair the facilities, the spaceport was formally renamed to "Pacific Spaceport Complex – Alaska" in an announcement made on 14 April 2015.
 The facility was formally re-dedicated on 13 August 2016, to celebrate the completion of repairs.

 In mid-2016, the Alaska Aerospace Corporation "signed a multi-year contract with the Missile Defense Agency (MDA) for multiple launches from the PSCA through 2021".
 The arrangement includes a sole-source contract for two flight tests of the Terminal High Altitude Area Defense (THAAD) system.
 Two private companies, Rocket Lab and Vector Space Systems, were considering using the spaceport for commercial launches as early as 2019.
 Another private company, Eclipse Orbital, was working with the Alaska Aerospace Corporation to prepare for flight operations of their "Corona" launch vehicle in 2020.
 As of 2022, however, none of these companies have launched anything from Alaska.

 Indian private space company Agnikul Cosmos signed a memorandum of agreement with Alaska Aerospace Corporation to test launch their Agnibaan rocket from the Pacific Spaceport Complex.
 The launch from Alaska was expected to take place from 2022 onwards.
 Under the agreement, Alaska Aerospace and AgniKul will work together to secure several regulatory approvals including US Federal Aviation Administration (FAA) launch licensing, US export control, and will comply with export laws & regulations in India to receive necessary clearances from the Indian authorities as well.
 The aim is to define launch vehicle-spaceport interfaces, related procedures and conduct at least one test launch from PSCA.

 On 19 November 2021, Astra's LV0007 rocket achieved orbit from the Pacific Spaceport Complex.